-My research group at the University of Exeter focuses on the challenge of developing modern, high-performance software to solve problems in fluid mechanics, the aeronautics industry and other topics in the science and engineering fields.
+My research group focuses on the challenge of developing modern, high-performance software to solve problems in fluid mechanics, the aeronautics industry and other topics in the science and engineering fields.
 Our interests are highly disciplinary, lying at the intersection of applied mathematics, computational engineering and high performance computing.

 Currently some of our goals focus around understanding fluid turbulence: how steady laminar flows transition to this chaotic state and how this impacts on real-world problems in the aeronautics industry.
 To achieve this I am developing efficient, robust and massively parallel high-order spectral element software that, together with modern computing technology, will form the next generation of computational flow simulation software.